-Researchers at the University of Texas discovered a molecule that blocks this metabolic slowdown in white fat cells caused by excess NNMT.
-By blocking this metabolic slowdown, they were able to increase the metabolism within the white fat cells.
-Researchers add that by inhibiting the NNMT enzyme, we can increase fat cell metabolism and reduce the size of white fat deposits.
-We lose weight because we are treating a root cause of obesity and related metabolic disease.
+Researchers at the University of Texas made a groundbreaking discovery: they identified a molecule that counteracts NNMT's metabolic slowdown in white fat cells.
+Blocking NNMT's effects boosted fat cell metabolism and reduced the size of white fat deposits, addressing a root cause of obesity and related diseases.

-So how do we block the metabolic slowdown (or inhibit NNMT) so weight loss can occur?
-Researchers used variations of methylquinolinium (MQ) to measure the effectiveness of blocking NNMT.
+To inhibit NNMT and trigger weight loss, researchers experimented with variations of methyl quinolinium (MQ).
 Out of all the variations of MQ studied, 5-amino 1MQ came out on top as the most effective.
 5-amino 1MQ is a small, selective membrane permeable molecule that blocks the NNMT enzyme.
-What made it even more effective is that it did not affect the activity of any other enzymes in the metabolic cycles which reduced the risks of any potential side-effects.
+What made it even more effective is that it did not affect the activity of any other enzymes in the metabolic cycles, which reduced the risks of any potential side effects.
+This breakthrough holds potential for addressing obesity and related conditions, while also offering promise in managing various diseases linked to NNMT.

 Benefits of 5-amino 1MQ